AhmedHussKhalifa/jpeg_tcm/README.md

 - 2018-09-27: Progressive Encoder as Sequential with Standard Default Huffman Table Built Done
 - 2018-09-28: Support Multiple picture processing (decode and encode), utilize with flag "MULTI_PIC"
 - 2018-10-01: Multion SOI (0xFFD8) bug found and fixed, not dog.JPEG/lion_org.jpg can be processed
+- 2018-10-10: Support adjust Picture with Quality Factor (var QFACTOR in Typedef.h, not tested due to VS2017 issue)